Skip to content

 pipe([1, 2, 3], Arr.reverse); // [3, 2, 1]

-partition splits into two groups — those that pass the predicate and those that don’t:
+• partition divides a collection into two groups: those that pass a predicate and those that fail.

 const [evens, odds] = pipe(